yiqingguobuaa/tactile/publications.md

 [10] Y. Guo, K. Mokany, C. Ong, P. Moghadam, S. Ferrier, and S. R. Levick (2022).
 Quantitative assessment of DESIS hyperspectral data for plant biodiversity estimation in Australia.
-In Proceedings of the 2022 IEEE International Geoscience and Remote Sensing Symposium (IGARSS).
+In Proceedings of the 2022 IEEE International Geoscience and Remote Sensing Symposium (IGARSS), 1744-1747.

 [9] Y. Guo, X. Jia, D. Paull, J. Zhang, A. Farooq, X. Chen, and M. N. Islam (2019).
 A drone-based sensing system to support satellite image analysis for rice farm mapping.
 In Proceedings of the 2019 IEEE